rafael-xmr/fcmp-plus-plus-optimization-competition-private/helioselene-contest/README.md

 browser.
 You can also use the "Search" functionality to highlight.
 - The flamegraphs were constructed using [flamegraph](https://github.com/flamegraph-rs/flamegraph), with the commands detailed [here](https://github.com/j-berman/fcmp-plus-plus/blob/760b7784c3b77a7f43329317448fe5bcbc00dfd3/crypto/fcmps/README.md#flamegraphs).

-TODO: running the benchmark should produce the final weighted score.